equinor/WINC_OnePager/INSTALLATION.md

 # SCREEN

-This repository contains codes for SCREEN project.
+This repository contains source codes and documentation for SCREEN project.

 ## Clone the repository
 Locate a folder at your local machine that you intend to investigate the codes, and then clone the repository